microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Adx.](media/adx-8.png)

-9. Repeat above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "Thermostat", in step 6 **enter** Event Hub as "thermostat".
+9. Repeat above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "Thermostat", in step 6 **enter** Event Hub as "thermostat" and Data connection name as "RetailDB-thermostat".

 10. For non-historical data, open Data Explorer Studio and under data section **click** on Ingest new data.